-- 1 Select any VM, for example, MyVM1, and create a Backup Selection Set, for example, MySelectionSet. - 2 Run a Full Backup using MySelectionSet. - 3 Modify MySelectionSet, and add a VM, for example, MyVM2. - 4 Run an Incremental Backup using MySelectionSet. - 5 Run another Incremental Backup using MySelectionSet.
+- 1 Select any VM, for example, MyVM1, and create a Backup Selection Set, for example, MySelectionSet. - 2 Run a Full Backup using MySelectionSet. - 3 Modify MySelectionSet, and add a VM, for example, MyVM2. - 4 Run an Incremental or Differential Backup using MySelectionSet. - 5 Run another Incremental Backup or Differential using MySelectionSet.

-As a result, when you select Incremental Backup for the Type of backup, the plug-in creates a Full Backup of MyVM2 in Step 4 and an Incremental Backup of that virtual machine in Step 5.
+As a result, when you select Incremental Backup for the Backup Type, the plug-in creates a Full Backup of MyVM2 in Step 4 and an Incremental of that VM in Step 5.
+When you select Differential Backup for the Backup Type, the plug-in creates a Full Backup of MyVM2 in Step 4 and Step 5.